MarkWieczorek/mapmanager/_posts/2015-04-20-time-series-panel.md

 The Map Manager time-series panel provides an interface to load, save and browse Map Manager time-series (maps).
 Open the time-series panel using the menu 'MapManager - Time Series'

-Loaded maps are listed on the left and when a map is selected, its time-points (stack) are listed on the right.
+Loaded maps are listed on the left and when a map is selected, its time-points (stacks) are listed on the right.

 <IMG class="img-float-center" SRC="images/mm3/time-series/time-series-panel.png" WIDTH="700">